dotmjsc/K2450_Arb_I/readme.md

 * **Beep** makes beeps on the SMU for start/end/error indication.
 Try this, it is really nice :)

 * **Assure Timing** If the desired timestep is smaller than the calculated timestep, the run is aborted.
-Why do I need this?
+Why would you need this?
 Let's assume you want to have a rather short timestep, for instance 2ms with a PWL file of 1s runtime, and you accidentally set NPLC to 10.
 Without "Assure Timing" it would run 100 seconds (you'll get a warning though).
 With "Assure Timing" you rather get an error and the sequence will not run:

   ![](doc/Assure_Error.PNG)

 * **Steppy Plot** by setting this, the current results will be plotted without interpolation.
 This helps finding problematic timestep settings where a smooth waveform can't be sourced.
 See this example:
   ![](doc/Steppy_Plot.png)

 * **Load Config** opens a file dialog where you can load a config file.
 Its a standard .ini file that you can write yourself.
 Look at default.ini for the key names.
-Fallback is the  actual config, so a subset is also permitted.
+Fallback is the present configuration, so a subset is also permitted.

 * **Save Config** lets you save the complete settings to a file